About The Women of Jesus’ Merciful Passion

-The Women of Jesus’ Merciful Passion (WJMP) is a fruitful outcome of the Servants of Jesus of the Divine Mercy (SJDM), a private association of Christ’s Faithful established by His Eminence, Adam Cardinal Maida, on April 20, 2003.
+The Women of Jesus’ Merciful Passion (WJMP) is a fruitful outcome of The Shrine of Jesus the Divine Mercy (SJDM), a private association of Christ’s Faithful established by His Eminence, Adam Cardinal Maida, on April 20, 2003.

 The WJMP submits to the leadership of the Archdiocese of Detroit and all clergy who aid the Archbishop in his divine mandate of shepherding Christ’s faithful in the Archdiocese of Detroit.

 As a part of the SJDM, the members of the WJMP continue to spread the message of Divine Mercy as revealed by Jesus to Saint Maria Faustina Kowalska.
 The charisms of this community are Holy Hospitality and Spiritual Direction.